jquense/yup/README.md

 #### `yup.ref(path: string, options: { contextPrefix: string }): Ref`

 Creates a reference to another sibling or sibling descendant field.
-Ref's are resolved at _validation/cast time_ and supported where specified.
-Ref's are evaluated in in the proper order so that the ref value is resolved before the field using the ref (be careful of circular dependencies!).
+Refs are resolved at _validation/cast time_ and supported where specified.
+Refs are evaluated in the proper order so that the ref value is resolved before the field using the ref (be careful of circular dependencies!).

 ```js